teleHappy/webpack3-express-react-boilerplate/Readme.md

 - Webpack 1.x.x --> many use an outdated version of Webpack.
 Everything changed when Webpack 2 came out, as a result, the loaders' section has to be edited for the new version.

 - Lots of plugins --> other repositories have a bunch of HTML injection plugins, linting, etc. Although that's awesome, it's overkill for a starting point.
-This repository does not even include styles - add them yourselves, and expand the project as you see fit.
 This is meant to be a skeleton setup.
 I find it easier to start from very little and casually build up, as opposed to starting with every library ever and maniacally gutting away anything you don't need.